niess/goupil/docs/overview.rst

 Then, let us define a set of :python:`100` Monte Carlo states representing photons with an energy of :python:`0.5` MeV, located at :math:`z = 100` cm, that is 1 m above the ground.
-This is done with the :doc:`py/states` function as
+This can be done with the :doc:`py/states` function as

 >>> states = goupil.states(100, energy=0.5, position=(0,0,1e2))